pchemguy/spec-kit/templates/capabilities/capabilities.md

 ### Protocol

-The LLM MUST execute this module in order:
+The LLM MUST execute this module in the following order:

 1. Interpret the target description and identify the target scope.
-2. Extract capability signals from the target description:
+2. Extract capability signals from the target description.
-    The LLM MUST identify exact keywords, terms, and short phrases that
+    The LLM MUST identify exact keywords, terms, and short phrases that:
     - indicate:
         - what functionality or experience the target scope provides;
         - what user needs or jobs-to-be-done the target scope satisfies;